aevsria/aevsria/README.md

 https://github.com/user-attachments/assets/2375ab75-30ab-42ad-939a-0ef9c7c41925

+errrr the quality kills me but its okay i guess

 bye bye heh
 <!--
 **aevsria/aevsria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.